 ~2010 Positively (c. by Distorted Humor).
 Winner at 2, 2012, $86,515, 2nd Iroquois S.-G3, Bashford Manor S.-G3.

 ~2011 Fiji Moon (f. by Indian Charlie).
 Sold to Solis Bloodstock for $650,000 at the Keeneland September yearling sale.

 |Macoumba as a younger broodmare, in 1999.|

 Her first foal, Malibu Moon (whose sire A.P.
-Indy is a son of Septieme Ciel’s sire Seattle Slew), had a freak injury as a weanling, breaking two sesamoids when he was running and slid in a muddy paddock.
+Indy is a son of Septieme Ciel’s sire Seattle Slew), had a freak injury as a weanling, breaking two sesamoids when he was running and slid in the mud.
 After months of stall rest, the regally bred colt was physically backward compared to his contemporaries.
 But when he went into training with Mel Stute, he soon showed his connections that he was fast.
 Very fast.
 The Hughes homebred was tearing up the Southern California racetracks in the mornings and went off the favorite in both his starts, maiden special weights at Hollywood, where he was second on April 30, 1999, and won (he paid $2.80) on May 31.